Meet a Doctor: Gregory W. Randolph, M.D.

 Since joining Massachusetts Eye and Ear in 1986, Greg Randolph, M.D., founder of the Division of Thyroid and Parathyroid Surgery, has seen a 2,000 percent increase in thyroid surgeries at the hospital.

-Dr. Randolph is the Director of the General Otolaryngology Service and Thyroid and Parathyroid Surgical Division at Mass.
-Eye and Ear, as well as the Claire and John Bertucci Endowed Chair in Thyroid Surgical Oncology at Harvard Medical School and the President-Elect of the American Academy of Otolaryngology Head and Neck Surgery.
+Dr. Randolph is the Division Chief of General Otolaryngology and Thyroid and Parathyroid Endocrine Surgery at Mass.
+Eye and Ear, as well as a Full Professor of Otolaryngology at Harvard Medical School, the Claire and John Bertucci Endowed Chair in Thyroid Surgical Oncology at Harvard Medical School and the President of the American Academy of Otolaryngology Head and Neck Surgery.
 Having always been intrigued by endocrinology, he became interested in the anatomy of the head and neck while he was in medical school at Cornell University.
 Thyroid and parathyroid surgery bring together his two greatest areas of interest.

 One of Dr. Randolph’s goals is to improve treatment for patients with thyroid cancer.
 Prompted by a passion for his specialty, and with the support of generous friends, he has been actively involved in the development and use of recurrent laryngeal nerve (RLN) monitoring during thyroid surgery.
 The recurrent laryngeal nerve, which is located near the thyroid gland, supplies motor function to the larynx (voice box).
 Damage to this nerve during surgery can result in a patient losing the ability to speak.
 Monitoring the nerve continuously during surgery can help avoid damage to the nerve and preserve the patient’s voice.